Guidance

 13.4 Department for Work and Pensions (DWP) Benefits

 If eligible, the DWP may be able to issue a Bereavement Support Payment.
-This provides financial support for a fixed period after the death of a spouse, civil partner or established and cohabiting long-term partner.
+This provides financial support for a fixed period after the death of a spouse, civil partner or a long-term relationship that has been established for over a year and has clear evidence of cohabiting and shared expenses.

 14.1 Continuity of Education Allowance (CEA)

 If you already receive Continuity of Education Allowance (CEA), this may continue to be claimed depending on the regulations in place when the death occurred.
-The VO or Case Manager will be able to provide further advice and guidance.
+The Visiting Officer or Case Manager will be able to provide further guidance.

 14.2 Armed Forces Bereavement Scholarship Scheme (AFBSS)

 The scheme aims to provide post-16 education scholarships to bereaved Service children if they meet the eligibility criteria.
-Further details, including how to apply, can be found here: Armed Forces Bereavement Scholarship Scheme.
+Further details, including how to apply, can be found via the Armed Forces Bereavement Scholarship Scheme.

 14.3 Schools and Colleges